Answers to the most commonly asked questions.

 This doesn’t have to slow you down.
 If one or more applicants completes the authorization process but others decline or fail the process, the application will then be processed reflecting only the applicants who pass.
 The cost to run the reports will be updated automatically.

-Our CoreLogic Rental Property Solutions is a leading provider of resident screening for single and multifamily property operators.
-We designed MyRental.com to address the tenant screening needs of individual landlords while using the same data available to our largest clients.
-In fact, our screening data helps property owners fill nearly six million apartment units in the U.S.
+SafeRent is a provider of resident screening for single and multifamily property operators.
+We designed MyRental.com to address the tenant screening needs of individual landlords.

 Landlords turn to us for comprehensive data about their applicants' prior eviction records, address history, criminal backgrounds, credit report and more.
 Armed with this information, landlords can evaluate the risk of an applicant and thus, make more informed leasing decisions.